Reviews12 min read

 Premium ~$350/month 10,000+ contacts, unlimited audiences, advanced segmentation, phone support

-Annual vs. Monthly: You'll save roughly 15% by paying annually, which adds up meaningfully if you're on a higher tier.
+Annual vs. Monthly: You'll save roughly 15% by paying annually, which adds up if you're on a higher tier.

 👉 Start with the free plan at Try Mailchimp and upgrade when you're ready.